waxx567/fivefiftyfive/project/README.md

 Services
 Product pages

-Followed Kevin Powell on Scrimba coding this Frontend Mentor challenge for use as a template: https://www.frontendmentor.io/challenges/space-tourism-multipage-website-gRWj1URZ3
+Followed Kevin Powell on Scrimba coding this Frontend Mentor challenge and used that as a template: https://www.frontendmentor.io/challenges/space-tourism-multipage-website-gRWj1URZ3

+Added Flask functionality for routing

+Still to do:
-Added Flask and MySQL database
+MySQL database
+Other pages